Student Visa Process for Australia

 - Evidence that you have Overseas Student Health Cover (OSHC) for the full duration of your visa.
 OSHC is facilitated on your behalf by your host institution in Australia and the cost is included in the API program.
 Evidence of OSHC will be provided in the Confirmation of Enrollment (CoE) certificate you will receive from your host institution.
 The OSHC will commence when you arrive in Australia and your visa expiration date will be determined by the expiration date of your OSHC.

 - Evidence to show that you meet the Genuine Temporary Entrant (GTE) requirement for a student visa.
-This can include a personal statement that you intend to genuinely stay in Australia temporarily.
+This can include a personal statement (approx. 300 words) that you intend to genuinely stay in Australia temporarily.
 The Department will consider your circumstances, your immigration history, if you are a minor, and the intentions of a parent, legal guardian or spouse, and any other relevant matter.
 This can be typed in a word document or pdf format.
 This does not have to be a lengthy document.
 For example, your statement can consist of the following: “I, (your name here) confirm that I intend to genuinely stay in Australia temporarily.
 I intend to return to my home country, (your home country) at the end of my study abroad program [or travel].
 Thank you, (your name signed)

 - Evidence of current or most recent employment which might include payslips or a contract.
 You can also attach your most recent curriculum vitae or résumé.
 Your curriculum vitae or résumé should include full employment and educational history, including dates and positions held for at least the last five years.